WebAssembly/wasi-sdk/README.md

-Take note of the [notable limitations](#notable-limitations) below when building projects, for example many projects will need threads support disabled in a configure step before building with wasi-sdk.
+Take note of the [notable limitations](#notable-limitations) below when building projects, for example many projects will need threads support disabled in a configure step before building with WASI SDK.

 ## Notable Limitations